apache/whimsy/www/board/agenda/README.md

 Preparation
 ---

-This has been tested to work on Mac OSX and Linux.
+This has been tested to work on macOS and Linux.
 It likely will not work yet on Windows.

 The easiest way to get started is with Docker (see below), but if you